Residential New Construction Program

 The Residential New Construction program helps you, your architect and your builder, design and construct a home that is a model of energy efficiency.
 The program provides:

-- Choose Track 1 HERS rating path and receive rebates for your investment in energy-efficient features – it’s your highway to savings.
 Your Certified HERS Rater works with your building team throughout the construction process.
-Based on your new home’s final HERS index you may qualify for a rebate of $2,000 to $4,500 or more!
-Install a geothermal heating and cooling system for an additional rebate of $500 per ton, up to 3 tons.
+Based on your new home’s final HERS index you may qualify for a rebate of $1,500 to $4,500 or more!

-Lastly, for homes not seeking the Track 1 or Track 2 incentive options, but are required to meet the current Connecticut Building Code IECC 2009 requirements, minimize overall home air leakage with a rebate for Duct and Envelope Testing of $300 per home.
+For homes not seeking a HERS Rating, but which are required to meet the current Connecticut Building Code IECC 2009 requirements, minimize overall home air leakage with a rebate for Duct and Envelope Testing of $300 per home.
 You work with a certified HERS rater or BPI professional who verifies that the home passes energy code requirements for duct and envelope testing.

 You can consider the rebates as a kind of housewarming gift to you for reducing your new home’s carbon footprint!

-Build your home to ENERGY STAR®, LEED for Homes, DOE Challenge Home, or National Green Building Standard® requirements and you may qualify for an additional rebate.
+Build your home to ENERGY STAR®, LEED for Homes, DOE Zero Energy Ready Home, or National Green Building Standard® requirements and you may qualify for an additional rebate.
 You might also want to enter your home in the CT Zero Energy Home Challenge.